When you prepare your baby's food at home you know exactly what your baby is eating.

 Follow these step-by-step guides when you're making baby food:

-- Liquidise, puree or mash depending on the stage of weaning.
+- Liquidise, purée or mash, depending on the stage of weaning.

 Vegetables